Why Do Fools Fall in Love (song): Background and authorship

-The Beach Boys version
+Beach Boys version

 The song was used as a B-side for the Beach Boys single "Fun, Fun, Fun", which reached #5 on the Billboard Hot 100 in 1964.
 The Beach Boys' version of the song charted at #120.
 It was included on the Beach Boys 1964 album Shut Down Volume 2 and had only appeared in mono since the release of the single back in 1964.

 The single mix of the song was later found and used on the 2007 The Warmth of the Sun compilation and on The Original US Singles Collection The Capitol Years 1962–1965.
 This box set, released in 2008, also used a recently found mono single edit mix.
-In 2009, a new stereo mix was created with a newly discovered intro, thanks to the discovery of the original multitrack masters by Jon Stebbins and is featured on the band's compilation Summer Love Songs.
+In 2009, a new stereo mix was created with a newly discovered intro, due to the discovery of the original multitrack masters by Jon Stebbins and is featured on the band's compilation Summer Love Songs.
 The song was also performed as part of the band's 50th Anniversary Tour, usually during the first half of the shows.
 One of the performances was later included on the live album from the tour.